-The Cause of Downtime In Manufacturing
+The Cause of Production Downtime In Manufacturing

-Downtime is one of the biggest problems in manufacturing.
+Production downtime is one of the biggest problems in manufacturing.
 It is costly and damaging to all manufacturing businesses.

 Understanding what disrupts machine uptime is critical to preventing machine downtime and improving lean manufacturing processes.

-OEE is at the heart of downtime
+OEE is at the Heart of Downtime

 Overall Equipment Effectiveness (OEE) is made up of 3 basic components: